Home

 Impatiens namchabarwensis

 Watering -- Try to keep the soil moist, but not soggy, most of the time.
-Ensure that the soil doesn't dry out.
+Ensure that it doesn't dry out.

 If you have any questions, feel free to email me.